Ellen Roots

 There were snippets, stories, letters, journals, and copious photographs shared by my Great-Aunt Frances (Frannie) Roots Hadden, the Bishop's daughter, of the family's friendships with leaders of the Kuomintang and the Communist Party decades ago before the Cultural Revolution.
 There were uprisings, wars, floods, famine, and the Japanese invasion, when the family delivered supplies to the Chinese against the invaders.
 And there was Frannie, as she was known by everyone, who believed that music can change the world; it can unify us in our humanity and shed political ideologies.

 As a lifelong concert pianist, she wrote The Lushan Suite in 1972 to commemorate her acclaimed return to China.
-Long after college, I was yet to discover how deeply the history reached...
+Long after college, I was yet to discover how deeply the history reached back to her friendship with the Premier...

 After living through six decades of China's tumultuous history and shifting political winds, the Roots family had to flee China in 1951, when the Communist regime took over.
 Under house arrest, soldiers tried to convince my grandfather (a doctor) to stay in China, but allow his family to return to the U.S. He refused.
-Premier Zhou Enlai personally ordered their release, and the Premier and the family remained friends through the ensuing decades, until finally the the Joint Communiqué of the United States and the People's Republic of China was signed in 1972, heralding a unique invitation by the Premier to Frannie to return to China and play for leadership.
+Premier Zhou Enlai personally ordered their release, and the Premier and the family remained friends through the ensuing decades, until finally the Joint Communiqué of the United States and the People's Republic of China was signed in 1972, heralding a unique invitation by the Premier to Frannie to return to China and play for leadership.
 This led to her composing The Lushan Suite and their fascinating reunion unfolded.

 In December 2020, the Kuling American School Association (KASA) President, Steve Harnsberger, reached out to our family after discovering our history, especially The Lushan Suite.
 He has been working with the Lushan Government to record family stories to memorialize the history, so that they would not be lost.